human-internet/humanid-spam-filter/README.txt

 Replace ReCAPTCHA with a faster, user-friendly solution and block spammers & bots permanently

 == Description ==

-humanID's anti-bot authentication has been created by the Foundation for a Human Internet, a Harvard & Mozilla-backed nonprofit. humanID protects users anonymity, while stopping automated and previously blocked users.
-This means that website-owners have to spent up to 90% less time reviewing comments, while end users do not have to struggle with annoying CAPTCHAs
+Enhance your website's security and user experience with humanID - the anti-bot authentication created by the Foundation for a Human Internet, a nonprofit backed by Harvard and Mozilla.
+With humanID, your users can enjoy anonymity and seamless access, while automated and previously blocked users are stopped in their tracks.
+Say goodbye to frustrating CAPTCHAs and free up to 90% of your time spent reviewing comments, all while keeping your website secure.
+Whether you use WordPress or not, you can easily integrate humanID with your website's contact form, including popular plugins like Contact Form 7.
+Try humanID today and see the difference it can make for your website's security, user experience, and your own workload

 == Installation ==